canonical-ols/snapstore-snap-docs/docs/en/security.md

----
-title: HTTPS
-table_of_contents: true
----
+# Enhance Enterprise Store's security

-# HTTPS
+## Enable HTTPS
 TLS termination is not enabled by default.
-This means that the proxy listens only on port 80 after installation.
-If the proxy was [registered](register.md) with an `--https` option, the resulting [assertion](devices.md) instructing client devices to connect to the proxy instead of the upstream store, is pointing those devices to use HTTPS to connect to the proxy.
+This means that the Enterprise Store listens only on port 80 for unencrypted HTTP traffic after installation.
+If the Enterprise Store was [registered](register.md) with an `--https` option, the resulting [assertion](devices.md) instructing client devices to connect to the Enterprise Store instead of the upstream store, is pointing those devices to use HTTPS to connect to the Enterprise Store.

-This document explains how to enable and configure TLS termination in the Enterprise Store.
+This section explains how to enable and configure TLS termination in the Enterprise Store.

-## Certificate and Key
+### Certificate and Key

 Obtain an x509 key and certificate pair for your Enterprise Store domain (as well as any relevant intermediate certificates if applicable).
 You can determine